UMRBackup/FT-IR-Analysis-Service/README.md

 ## ⚠️ Notes & Roadmap

 1. `shared_storage` is the data bridge between API and worker.
-In cross-machine deployment, both sides must point to the **same network share**, otherwise workers may fail with missing input/output files.
+In cross-machine deployment, both sides must point to the same network share, otherwise workers may fail with missing input/output files.
-2. Worker machine should install both `backend/requirements.txt` and `Code/requirements.txt`; missing either can break RPA or postprocess stages.
+2. Worker machine should also install `backend/requirements.txt`; missing requirements can break RPA stage.
 3. Minimal connectivity checklist:
    - On API host, run `docker compose ps` and confirm `mysql` + `api` are healthy/running.
    - On API host, also confirm `worker_prepost` is running.
    - On worker machine, run `Test-NetConnection <API_HOST_IP> -Port 3307`.
    - After Windows worker starts, logs should show subscription to `rpa_queue`.
-4. The future plan is **authorization/account system** (secure dispatch).
+4. The future plan is to integrate **authorization/account system** (secure dispatch).
 Temporarily administration is allocated to all users for the project is still at internal test stage.